msolorio/voting_app_eth_react/README.md

 ## Users Can...
 - Create polls
 - Vote on polls
-- View voting tally on running and completed polls
+- View voting tally on polls
+- Close their own polls